connectwithprakash/dsa-coding/one_last_mile/coding_problems/two_pointers/valid_palindrome.md

 - **Single pass solution** with constant space is the best we can achieve
 - **Early termination** makes it efficient in practice

-Your solution demonstrates excellent understanding of the two-pointer pattern and space optimization! 🎯